 Greenhouse Gas Emissions in Walsall

-This page will contain various visualisations, statistics and analyses to assess the landscape of Greenhouse Gas Emissions within the Walsall Borough.
+This page contains various visualisations, statistics and analyses to assess the landscape of Greenhouse Gas Emissions within the Walsall Borough.

 It is a work in progress, and more will be added over the coming weeks and months as we explore the area in further detail.